amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/README.md

 ## Package Dependency Management

-When including packages/dependencies (internal or external) developers must not use a flaoting package version, e.g. :
+When including packages/dependencies (internal or external) developers must not use a floating package version, e.g. :
 - Do:
   - Node.js: ```"dependencies": { "ExamplePackage": "2.0.1" }```
   - C#: ```<PackageReference Include="ExamplePackage" version="2.0.1" />```